 Is black the new white?
-After all, having a deep shade or dark coloured bathroom has certainly become a popular alternative to the all-white or light neutral bathroom.
+Having a deep shade or dark coloured bathroom has certainly become a popular alternative to the all-white or light neutral bathroom.

 Evoking richness and luxury, dark bathrooms have a gutsy, bold aesthetic and make a strong style statement.
-It creates a mysterious moody vibe and lends an atmospheric, emotional feel to your bathroom.
-Although it may not be for everyone because there is still plenty of functional light that can be added or incorporate natural light.
-Here’s how to design the perfect dark bathroom:
+The darkness creates a mysterious moody vibe and lends an atmospheric, emotional feel to your bathroom.
+It doesn’t have to be gloomy at all–just add plenty of functional light or incorporate natural light.

 Keep it simple.
 Start with your key feature colour and mix in complementary shades but avoid overcrowding your palette.
-Add in timber or timber veneer as a surface finish for warmth, tonal qualities and an organic touch.
-Here, the charcoal wall colour is repeated in the concrete statement tub and the dark grey tapware and is mixed with ash and blonde tones in the timber.
+Add in timber or timber veneer as a surface finish for warmth, tonal qualities and organic touch.
+For example, a charcoal wall colour can be repeated in a concrete statement tub and dark grey tapware, then mixed with ash and blonde timber tones.

 To go through your rendering and waterproofing needs, get an expert rendering and resurfacing professional to answer all your questions and give your bathroom a refresh.

 Monochrome dark bathrooms very much suit the industrial aesthetic.
-Dial-up the industrial flavour by exposing your pipes as has been done in this dark bathroom.
-I just love the factory-like effect this brassware and all the piping creates.
+Dial up the industrial flavour by exposing your pipes in a dark bathroom.
+Piping (especially paired with brassware) inevitably has a factory-like vibe.

 Even if you don’t want to darken your walls or floors, you can embrace the dark bathroom aesthetic by choosing dark or black statement vanities and basins.
 Instead of generic, functional white sanitaryware, completely change up the look and explore the possibilities of darker and coloured pieces.
 Allow statement pieces to speak for themselves and keep the rest of the space simple and restrained.